Saymanning/Pewlett-Hackard-Analysis/README.md

 ## Overview

 ### Purpose of Analysis
-The purpose of this analysis wast to determine the number of employees retiring from Pewlett Hackard by job title and to identify employees who are eligible to participate in a mentorship program.
+The purpose of this analysis was to determine the number of employees retiring from Pewlett Hackard by job title and to identify employees who are eligible to participate in a mentorship program.
 A written report was also provided to help the manager prepare for the upcoming "silver tsunami" as many employees reach retirement age.

 ### Results